 Cerro Santa Rosa complex and at right is Cerro Trasquilar, as

 known to geologists.
 (The Forest Service topographic map reverses

 these, confusingly.)
 Between in the distance is Cerro de la

 Garita.
-At center of the second frame is more of the northeast
+To the right of Cerro Trasquilar is more of the northeast

 rim, an area underlain by Santa Fe Group sediments intruded by